EligeBader/Recommender-Systems-Amazon-Product-Recommendations/README.md

 ## 🎯 Results
 After training the models, the results are saved in the `models/` directory.
 I evaluated the performance of my models using RMSE and explained variance ratio.
 The Streamlit web app provides an interactive way for users to get book recommendations.

+## 📊 Graph of Results
+Below is a graphical representation of the performance of different recommendation models:

 ## 🌟 Improvements
 To further enhance this project, I can explore the following: